hyvonhan/Kyykka-Data-API/README.md

 ```
 python -m venv /path/to/the/virtualenv
 ```
 where ```/path/to/the/virtualenv``` is the path to your folder you just created.
 You will see the name of your virtualenv in parenthesis in front of your command prompt.
-Next, you need to download requirements.txt file, which can be found inside the source_code file.
+Next, you need to download requirements.txt file, which can be found inside the source_code folder.
 Place it in the folder of your virtual environment.
 Type in your command prompt:
 ```
 "file name"\Scripts\activate.bat
 ```